 What advice would you give to someone evaluating AuditBoard?

-I’ve worked for a number of companies and I’ve been through more software implementations and GRC implementations then I would like to even remember.
-And one of the challenges that I’ve seen consistently in the past has been tools that might work for the auditor, whether it’s internal audit or SOX, but they don’t work for the general business folks, right, they become very difficult to navigate.
+I’ve worked for a number of companies and I’ve been through more software implementations and GRC implementations then I would like to remember.
+One of the challenges that I’ve seen consistently in the past has been tools that might work for the auditor, whether it’s internal audit or SOX, but they don’t work for the general business folks — they become very difficult to navigate.
 They’re not very intuitive if you’re not a power user.
 So for the folks that are in the tool every day, anyone can get used to something if they use it every day.
 But you don’t want a tool that you just have to get used to.
-You want a tool that actually empowers you and something that makes your life easier.
-But also something that you can put in front of your business partners and tell them “This is where you can get your data.
-This represents our team and this is what we want you to use” and you don’t have to do it kind of with your head hung low and your tail between your legs saying, “I know the software is painful to use, but it’s the best that we have”.
+You want a tool that actually empowers you and something that makes your life easier, and also something that you can put in front of your business partners and tell them “This is where you can get your data.
+This represents our team and this is what we want you to use” and you don’t have to do it kind of with your head hung low and your tail between your legs saying, “I know the software is painful to use, but it’s the best that we have.”
 With AuditBoard, we’re able to go in proudly to our business partners and show them this is what we have and it’s actually an enabler for you to run this part of your business better.

 Learn how AuditBoard's integrated suite of easy-to-use software (audit management software, SOX compliance software, risk management software, audit workflow software, and compliance management software) can empower your team.